DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 IFS=' ' read -ra paths <<< "$BACKUP_THIS"
 for path in "${paths[@]}"; do
   if [ ! -e "$path" ]; then
-    echo "Error: Target '$path' does not exist." exit 1 fi done
+    echo "ERROR: Backup target '$path' does not exist." exit 1 fi done

 if [ ! -d "$REPOSITORY_PATH" ]; then
-  echo "Error: Directory '$REPOSITORY_PATH' does not exist." exit 1 fi
+  echo "ERROR: Directory '$REPOSITORY_PATH' does not exist." exit 1 fi
 ```